 Welcome to My Personal Page

-On Sunday, September 17, Bill and I will participate in the 8th Annual “Heat It To Beat It” Walk and you can be a part of it by making a donation on my fundraising page!
-This walk was launched eight years ago to raise awareness and funds for research for a unique surgery and treatment of a rare form of cancer.
+On Sunday, September 22, I will participate in the 10th Annual “Heat It To Beat It” walk and you can be a part of it by making a donation on my fundraising page!
+This walk was launched nine years ago to raise awareness and funds for research for a unique surgery and treatment of a rare form of cancer.

-“Heat It To Beat It” refers to the use of the heated chemotherapy which we’ve all learned is essential in beating this type of cancer!
-The walk is our vehicle to raise awareness and the necessary funds to continue the research that brings us this life saving treatment.
+“Heat It To Beat It” refers to the heated chemotherapy that we use, which is essential in beating this type of cancer!
+The walk is our vehicle to raise awareness and the necessary funds to continue advancing medicine through research and promoting this life saving treatment.

-I hope you will consider supporting me and this important cause by joining my team, registering to participate or making a donation!
+I hope you will consider supporting this important cause by joining my team, registering to participate, or by directly making a donation!

 Your support is appreciated!